-Section 5 Holiday During Vacation Period

-If a day observed as a holiday occurs during an employee's vacation, such employee shall receive eight (8) hours pay at base hourly rate in addition to vacation pay, and may elect to take a day of excused absence without pay, and consecutive with the vacation, provided such additional day of absence is scheduled in advance.

 Section 6.
+Holiday During Vacation Period

+If a day observed as a holiday occurs during an employee's vacation, such employee shall receive hours of their regular scheduled shift pay at base hourly rate in addition to vacation pay, and may elect to take a day of excused absence without pay, and consecutive with the vacation, provided such additional day of absence is scheduled in advance.

+Section 7.
 Scheduling